NoahWright87/LevelUpLearning/README.md

 Welcome to Level Up Learning!
 This is a side project by [Noah Wright](https://github.com/NoahWright87) to help his kids (and anybody else's) with various learning activities.
 Started years ago and revisited due to the at-home-learning debacle that came along with COVID-19, this is a work-in-progress that will be added onto over time.

 Looking for spelling words to import?
-Check out the [Spelling Lists](https://github.com/NoahWright87/LevelUpLearning/tree/main/Spelling Lists) folder!
+Check out the [Spelling Lists](https://github.com/NoahWright87/LevelUpLearning/tree/main/Spelling%20Lists) folder!
+Or, use the option Level Up Learning to import them automatically!

 **The end goal**: This will be a collection of learning activities and games that track your "experience" in various subjects so you can "level up" your school skills.
 Eventually this will expand to be a variety of skills at various grade levels, available to be used by multiple kids.